EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

  - So, log into the end user portal using the link above.
- - Select, "Open a New Ticket"
+ - Select, "Open a New Ticket".

 <img width="700" height="700" alt="End-User Submission" src="https://github.com/user-attachments/assets/33b0345b-46d7-4836-995c-794bea2ab4f7" />

 - Enter Karen's contact information.
-- For the Help Topic, we are going to select **Report a Problem**
+- For the Help Topic, we are going to select **Report a Problem**.

 Keep in mind, we are going to enter this from the context/ point of view as the end-user (Karen) and not the IT Support specialist/ Agent to make it more realistic.